Life Imitates Art with a Remarkable Fossil Find

 Maip macrothorax

-To read Everything Dinosaur’s recent blog post about the discovery of M. macrothorax: Giant Megaraptorid from South America.
+To read Everything Dinosaur’s recent blog post about the discovery of M. macrothorax: A New, Giant Megaraptorid Dinosaur is Described from Argentina.

 So perhaps, it is true after all, that life sometimes imitates art.
 Although, since Maip macrothorax lived some 70 million years or so before the “Jurassic Park/Jurassic World” franchise came into being, perhaps it is more accurate to say that art imitates life…

-For dinoaur models including replicas of theropod dinosaurs: Dinosaur and Prehistoric Animal Models.
+For dinosaur models including replicas of theropod dinosaurs: Dinosaur and Prehistoric Animal Models.